mpv-player/mpv/DOCS/man/en/lua.rst

 ``mp.get_script_name()``
     Return the name of the current script.
-The name is usually made of the filename of the script, with directory and file extension removed, and prefixed with ``lua/``.
+The name is usually made of the filename of the script, with directory and file extension removed.
 If there are several script which would have the same name, it's made unique by appending a number.

     .. admonition:: Example

-        The script ``/path/to/fooscript.lua`` becomes ``lua/fooscript``.
+        The script ``/path/to/fooscript.lua`` becomes ``fooscript``.

 ``mp.osd_message(text [,duration])``
     Show an OSD message on the screen. ``duration`` is in seconds, and is